 Hister is configured via a YAML file.
-The default location is:
+The config file is searched in the following order:

 Generate a config file with default values:

-hister create-config ~/.config/hister/config.yml Important: Restart the Hister server after modifying the configuration file.
+hister listen --config /path/to/my/config.yml Important: Restart the Hister server after modifying the configuration file.

 Full Example